marc-mabe/php-enum/README.md

 constant values has ```NULL``` as value.

-That's because ```$value``` was defined as ```NULL``` in the base class and No constant assignable to the default value.
+That's because ```$value``` was defined as ```NULL``` in the base class and no constant assignable to the default value.

     class MyEnumWithoutDefaultValue extends Mabe_Enum
     {